karamullah69/DevOps-Tickets/README.md

-# CI/CD Pipeline with AWS Cloudformation
+# CI/CD Pipeline with AWS CloudFormation and Terraform

-This project sets up a four-stage CI/CD pipeline using AWS CloudFormation and AWS CDK.
-The pipeline automates the deployment of code from a GitHub repository to different environments (Dev, QA, UAT, Prod) with manual approvals for each stage.
+This project demonstrates the setup of a four-stage CI/CD pipeline using AWS CloudFormation and Terraform.
+The pipeline includes Dev, QA, UAT, and Prod stages, each with manual approvals before progressing to the next stage.
+Additionally, the project includes infrastructure deployment, batch job components, and code deployment from GitHub to Amazon Elastic Container Registry (ECR).

 ## Prerequisites

-Before deploying the CI/CD pipeline, make sure you have the following prerequisites:
+Before deploying the pipeline and infrastructure components, make sure you have the following:

-- AWS account credentials with sufficient permissions to create AWS resources.
+- An AWS account with appropriate permissions to create resources.
-- Node.js and npm installed on your local machine.
-- AWS CDK installed and configured on your local machine.
+- AWS CLI installed and configured with access keys.
+- Terraform installed on your local machine.

-## Getting Started
+## Deployment Instructions

+### AWS CloudFormation

+1. Open the AWS Management Console and navigate to AWS CloudFormation.
+2. Create a new CloudFormation stack.
+3. Upload the `pipeline.yaml` template file.
-Follow the steps below to deploy the CI/CD pipeline:
+4. Follow the wizard to provide necessary parameters and create the stack.
+5. Wait for the stack to be created.
+This will set up the CI/CD pipeline with the specified stages.

+### Terraform

-1. Clone this repository to your local machine.
+1. Clone or download this repository to your local machine.
+2. Install Terraform by downloading it from the official website.
-2. Navigate to the project directory.
+3. Open a command-line interface and navigate to the project directory.
-3. Install the required dependencies by running the following command:
-4. Modify the AWS CDK script (`cdk-deployment.ts`) to update any specific configurations (e.g., GitHub repository details, AWS region, etc.).
-5. Deploy the CI/CD pipeline by running the following command:
+4. Run `terraform init` to initialize the Terraform working directory.
+5. Review the Terraform plan with `terraform plan`.
+6. Apply the Terraform changes with `terraform apply`.
-6. Confirm the deployment by reviewing the changes to be made and entering "y" when prompted.
+7. Confirm the changes by typing "yes" when prompted.
+8. Wait for Terraform to provision the infrastructure and deploy the resources.

-## Architecture
+## Project Structure

-The CI/CD pipeline is created using AWS CDK and deploys the following AWS resources for each stage:

-- CodeCommit repository: Stores the application code for each environment.
-- ECR repository: Stores Docker images of the application.
-- CodeBuild project: Builds the Docker image and pushes it to the ECR repository.
-- CodePipeline: Orchestrates the flow of the CI/CD pipeline and triggers the appropriate actions.
+The project includes the following files:

+- `pipeline.yaml`: AWS CloudFormation template for the CI/CD pipeline.
+- `deploy.tf`: Terraform configuration for infrastructure deployment, batch job components, and code deployment.
+- `buildspec.yml`: Build specification file for CodeBuild project, specifying the build steps.

-## Manual Approvals
+## Customization

-The pipeline includes manual approvals for each stage, except the first one.
-This allows designated individuals to review and approve the deployments before progressing to the next stage.

-When a deployment reaches

-Feel free to modify the README.md file according to your project's specific details and requirements.
+Feel free to customize the CloudFormation template and Terraform configuration files to fit your specific requirements.
+You can modify the pipeline stages, add or remove resources, and adjust the deployment settings as needed.

+## License

+This project is licensed under the [MIT License](LICENSE).